metaleap/vscode-appz/libs/go/readme.md

 	// is easier to use. [window.createInputBox](https://code.visualstudio.com/api/references/vscode-api#window.createInputBox) should be used
 	// when [window.showInputBox](https://code.visualstudio.com/api/references/vscode-api#window.showInputBox) does not offer the required flexibility.
 	//
-	// `optionallyInitialStateToApplyUponCreation` ── ff specified, the newly created `InputBox` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
+	// `optionallyInitialStateToApplyUponCreation` ── if specified, the newly created `InputBox` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
 	//
 	// `return` ── A new [InputBox](https://code.visualstudio.com/api/references/vscode-api#InputBox).
-	CreateInputBox(optionallyInitialStateToApplyUponCreation *InputBoxState) func(func(InputBox, InputBoxState))
+	CreateInputBox(optionallyInitialStateToApplyUponCreation *InputBoxBag) func(func(InputBox, InputBoxBag))

 	// Creates a [QuickPick](https://code.visualstudio.com/api/references/vscode-api#QuickPick) to let the user pick an item from a list
 	// of items of type T.